xioup/sum-type-validation/README.md

 //-> null -- bareTriangle doesn't match any case
 ```
 ### `#tag_()`
 Reports the tag a wrapped value has or a bare value would be given.
-Like `Shape_`, tests a bare value against each case, starting with the **last** and short-circuiting as soon as a match is found.
+Like `Shape_`, tests a bare value against each case, starting with the **last case** and short-circuiting as soon as a match is found.
 ### `#value()`
 Returns the bare value of a wrapped or bare value.
 ```JavaScript